FireDragonGod/drop-down-func/README.md

 - the classList value to apply to sub nav item
 - and classList value to apply to toggler

+### note

+- within the body of the html, create a div with an id of main-container and within this the code of nav bar

 ### my repository can help

 - or you can visit this repository [example] (https://github.com/FireDragonGod/drop-down-menus)